RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 and that he attempted to have portions of the article removed before its publication in Reader's Digest.

-Boal later wrote the screenplay for the film that became The Hurt Locker, which was released in June 2009 while Sarver was stationed at the Picatinny Arsenal in New Jersey.
+Boal later wrote the screenplay for the film that became *The Hurt Locker*, which was released in June 2009 while Sarver was stationed at the Picatinny Arsenal in New Jersey.
 Sarver contends that Will James, the movie's main character, is based on his life and experiences,